onqtam/headjack/src/mission_ambition.md

 Evolution is 99.9% memetic at this point & accelerating exponentially.
 If finance is the [market for promises](https://anthonyleezhang.substack.com/p/the-market-for-promises), then media is the battleground of ideas and is just as fundamental.

-> "technology increases the efficiency of manufacturing consent in the same way it increases the efficiency of manufacturing everything else" - [Meditations on Moloch](https://slatestarcodex.com/2014/07/30/meditations-on-moloch/)

 At the root of our greatest challenges are [coordination failures](https://slatestarcodex.com/2014/07/30/meditations-on-moloch/).
 We are like an ant colony suffering from multiple personality disorder - trapped in multipolar traps, segregated into fabricated factions, oblivious to game theory/markets/economics/history, plagued by short-sightedness & nihilism, playing status games, and running exponential processes in a finite world.

 The ability to cooperate flexibly in large numbers has led us to an evolutionary advantage - first through stories and then [markets, clocks](https://www.ribbonfarm.com/2019/02/28/markets-are-eating-the-world/